 Event Examples: Gravel Worlds, Dirty Devil, Boulder Roubaix, Belgian Waffle Ride, Grapes of Wrath

-The wheelset recommendations made for Cat 1 gravel hold true here as well, although it really starts tipping in favor of the SES 3.4 AR or the SES 4.5 AR due to its 25mm inner width and its aero profile, both optimized for 28-30mm tires.
-Because the SES 3.4 AR and the SES 4.5 AR were designed for Team Dimension Data to race at Paris-Roubaix, it’s been a very popular option for Category 2 roads.
+The wheelset recommendations made for Cat 1 gravel hold true here as well, although it really starts tipping in favor of the SES 3.4 or the SES 4.5 due to its 25mm inner width and its aero profile, both optimized for 28-30mm tires.
+Because the original iterations of these wheels were designed for Team Dimension Data to race at Paris-Roubaix, it’s been a very popular option for Category 2 roads.
 A 28mm tubeless tire on that rim often measures 30mm or greater once inflated.
 This offers a higher volume, a larger contact patch, better rolling efficiency on rough surfaces, and allows for lower tire pressure.
 Depending on rider weight and terrain, you can safely drop as low as 50psi.

 CATEGORY 3 GRAVEL